kshaffer/kshaffer.github.io/_posts/2017-01-19-data-mining-the-new-york-philharmonic-performance-history.md

   ylab('Composers appearing on a program')
 ~~~

 To account for this, we can normalize a composer's share of the repertoire in a given year by dividing it by the average repertoire share for composers in the year.
-So here is the changing frequency for each of the top four composers on a year-by-year basis.
+So here is the changing normalized frequency for each of the top four composers on a year-by-year basis.

 <img src="/assets/images/nyphil_top4_normalized.png" />